Skip to Primary Menu Skip to Main Content

 Carla (she/her) is a healthcare leader with 25+ years of experience, specializing in clinical quality improvement, regulatory systems, health equity, social determinants of health, integrated care management, and policy alignment.
 In her current role as the Director of School-Based Tele-behavioral Health at the Brookline Center, Carla leads the strategic expansion of the program.
 Her focus is characterized by a commitment to excellence and a nuanced understanding of healthcare payor, provider, and population health dynamics.

 Harnessing her equity-driven healthcare subject matter expertise, Carla plays a crucial role in empowering communities through the facilitation of key partnerships and impactful conversations that drive meaningful change.
-Her educational background includes Masters degrees in Expressive Therapies (art, music, and dance) and Clinical Mental Health Counseling.
+Her educational background includes Masters degrees in Expressive Therapy (art, music, and dance) and Clinical Mental Health Counseling.

 Outside of her professional pursuits, Carla values quality time with her family, teaching mindfulness meditation, and studying human design